hexpm/hexpm/lib/hexpm/web/templates/docs/faq.html.md

 There are exceptions to the immutability rule, a package can be changed or unpublished within 60 minutes of the package version release or within 24 hours of initial release of the package.
 Packages are unpublished with `mix hex.publish --revert VERSION` and republished by running `mix hex.publish` for the same version again.
+Private packages can be modified and deleted at any time since those changes only affect the user's own repository.

 Instead of unpublishing we recommend to instead retire a package or release.
-This sholud be done if the maintainers no longer recommend its use, because it does not work, has security issues, been deprecated or any other reason.
+This should be done if the maintainers no longer recommend its use, because it does not work, has security issues, been deprecated or any other reason.
 A package is retired with the `mix hex.retire` task.
 A retired package will still be resolvable and fetchable but users of the package will get a warning